donbright/earcutr/README.md

 cases it is actually faster, especially in find_hole_bridge.
 In theory iterators are easier to read and write, take up less code, and have less bugs.

+#### It could be faster

+The goal is to have identical output to MapBox's Javascript code.
+So if there are optimizations that break that compatability they will not be used.
+But there is of course always room for improvement.

 ## This triangulator in other languages